MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/developer-guide/handle-files.md

 ---
 # Handle files in Progressive Web Apps

-Having the ability to handle files in your desktop Progressive Web App is a key aspect to making it feel well integrated and native to users.
+Progressive Web Apps that can handle files feel more native to users and better integrated in the operating system.

-Websites can already easily let users upload files to them by [using the `<input type="file">` or drag and drop][MDNFileUpload], but PWAs go one step further and have the ability to register as file handlers on the operating system.
+Websites can already let users upload files by [using the `<input type="file">` or drag and drop][MDNFileUpload], but PWAs go one step further and can register as file handlers on the operating system.

-This allows the operating system to automatically open your PWA to handle the file types that you associated with your app, similar to how Microsoft Word handles `.docx` files.
+When a PWA is registered as a file handler for certain file types, the operating system can automatically open it those files are opened by the user, similar to how Microsoft Word handles `.docx` files.

 ## Enable the File Handling API

-The File Handling API is experimental and needs to be enabled in Microsoft Edge first.
+The File Handling feature is experimental, to enable it:

-To enable the API:

 1. Navigate to `edge://flags` in Microsoft Edge.
 1. Select **Search flags** and type "file handling API".